nephitejnf/muse2pokecrystal/docs/musescoreCreation.md

 #### Importing from Finale NotePad (*.mus)
 Some sites only offer downloads for `.mus` files, which can't be directly opened in Musescore.
 The file has to be opened in Finale NotePad and then exported to MusicXML within Finale.
 This method should also work for the trial version of Finale.
+This has not yet been tested.

 ### Saving your MusicXML
 You can save the project in Musescore's format, but I recommend just exporting as MusicXML from the file menu > export.